National drug shortages impacting NWA pharmacies

 “Primarily, they are really sick and it’s a plethora of different things that they’ve got wrong with them.
 It can be the flu or it can be their kids who are sick with RSV,” said Davis.

-According to the FDA, the pediatric ibuprofen and acetaminophen shortage is due to an increase of demand that started back in the fall after a rise of respiratory illnesses.
+According to the FDA, the pediatric ibuprofen and acetaminophen shortage is due to an increase in demand that started back in the fall after a rise in respiratory illnesses.

 “I just tell them good luck finding it because a lot of the big boxes don’t have it either,” said Davis.